justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Facebook only shows thumbnails for link pictures (see also question U27).
 This option exists only to solve aspect ratio problems in some case.

+= U45 I don't see the 'Create New App' button =

+You are probably using a non-personal Facebook account type.
+Try to login with a personal Facebook account that has access to the page you want to add links to.

 **--- Security ---**

 = X01 Which users can use this plugin? =